Gourlish/Musiclyse/README.md

   (tokens: this turn ~25353 [prompt 25254 + reply 99] · session ~163564 · context window 131072)
 ```

-## Version history:

-* Coming Soon - Musiclyse 0.2.
-Adds Wikipedia database integration for much more reliable chats about artists, albums and songs.
-Omnizart processing logs are now hidden by default.
-Overall a much better chat experience from the added bank of data.
-* 2026/08/22 - Musiclyse 0.1.
-Its core features are listed in the "key features" section.

 ## System requirements